Los Angeles Fashion District: Status and boundaries

-In earlier documents, the DLANC defined the eastern parts of what it now terms the Fashion District as the Warehouse District, Produce District, and Southern Industrial District.
+In earlier documents, the DLANC defined the eastern parts of what it now terms the fashion district as the warehouse district, produce district, and southern industrial district.

 History

 The identification of a "garment district" is relatively new in Los Angeles' history as a large city.
-In 1972 the Los Angeles Times defined the L.A.
-Garment District as being along Los Angeles Street from 3rd to 11th Street, an area that today straddles the border of Skid Row and the very northwest end of the current Fashion District.
+In 1972 the Los Angeles Times defined the garment district as being along Los Angeles Street from 3rd to 11th Street, an area that today straddles the border of Skid Row and the very northwest end of the current fashion district.
 At the time, the newspaper stated that 2,000 garment manufacturers were located in that area, which was "virtually unknown to most Los Angeles residents".

 By 1982 the district was a roughly 20 block area from Maple to Main and 7th to 12th streets and had become a popular place for Angelenos to seek fashions at cheaper prices.
 There were about 500 retail outlets, and key destinations for shoppers included the Cooper Building, the Fashion Center Building and "The Alley", now known as Santee Alley.

-On January 2, 1996 the Garment District formally began changing the area’s name and image to the Los Angeles Fashion District through one of the City’s first BIDs (Business Improvement District).
-At the time the Fashion District was composed of 56 blocks and since then, has nearly doubled the definition of its size to the current 107 blocks.

 Workers are mostly Latin American and Asian immigrants.

 BID organization

-The LA Fashion District BID states that it "has pioneered a collaborative effort among area stakeholders that continues to foster a clean, safe, and vibrant environment for everyone who experiences the district.
+The Los Angeles Fashion District BID states that it "has pioneered a collaborative effort among area stakeholders that continues to foster a clean, safe, and vibrant environment for everyone who experiences the district.
 We are promoting increased business activity, enhancing property values, and attracting further investment in the area.".
 It is 1 of 9 BIDs in Downtown LA and 1 of over 40 BIDs in the City of Los Angeles.
 A binding assessment levied on property owners funds BID activities, and a 15-member Board of Directors elected by district property owners oversees the organization.